 It is deeply concerning that local school board elections have become heavily politicized flashpoints in the culture wars.
 Disruption caused by the pandemic has given more people a direct understanding of what is happening in our schools, and new motivation to get involved.
 Navigating the calls for change will not be easy.
 These voters are frustrated, skeptical, and tired — of COVID, of economic hardship, of school closings, and more.

-As education — and education politics — continues to go through a cataclysmic change, there is little doubt these feelings will drive the decisions voters make in the coming year, impacting an entire generation of school kids to come.
+As education continues to go through a cataclysmic change, there is little doubt these feelings will drive greater civic engagement in the coming years, impacting an entire generation of school kids to come.

 The contours of the debate emerged during the pandemic, when schools were shuttered and students were forced to learn remotely.
 Now that schools are open and administrators are wrestling with how to address learning loss, emerging mental health issues, and other challenges facing students, the fight is taking on a new shape.
 We know when it comes to education, voters are frustrated, skeptical, and tired — and these feelings will potentially drive the decisions voters make at the ballot box.